-- 3.2 (1) Subject to subsection (2), staff will notify a reporting issuer when noting an the issuer in default.
+3.2 (1) Subject to subsection (2), staff will notify a reporting issuer when noting an the issuer in default.
 If an issuer is notified by staff, it may either remedy the default within the time specified by staff or provide information to staff to demonstrate that it is not in default.
-If an issuer remedies the default within the time period specified by staff or satisfies staff that it is not in default, staff will remove the default notation. - (2) If staff is of the view that a reporting issuer is in default based on a content deficiency in the issuer's continuous disclosure record, staff will notify the issuer before noting the issuer in default.
+If an issuer remedies the default within the time period specified by staff or satisfies staff that it is not in default, staff will remove the default notation.

+(2) If staff is of the view that a reporting issuer is in default based on a content deficiency in the issuer's continuous disclosure record, staff will notify the issuer before noting the issuer in default.
 If the issuer and staff disagree about whether the issuer is in default, the issuer will generally not be noted in default at that time.
-Staff may seek an order from the Commission under paragraph 127(1)5 that the issuer's continuous disclosure record be amended in whatever manner is necessary to address the issues identified.
-At the same time, staff may seek any other orders from the Commission under subsection 127(1) that the Commission considers appropriate.
-Subsection 127(4) of the Act provides that the Commission will not make any such orders without a hearing. - (3) National Policy 12-203 Cease Trade Orders for Continuous Disclosure Defaults describes how Canadian Securities Administrators will generally respond to certain types of continuous disclosure defaults by reporting issuers.
+Staff may seek an order from the Commission or Tribunal under paragraph 127(1)5 that the issuer's continuous disclosure record be amended in whatever manner is necessary to address the issues identified.
+At the same time, staff may seek any other orders from the Commission or Tribunal under subsection 127(1) that the Commission or Tribunal under subsection 127(1) that the Commission or Tribunal under subsection 127(1) that the Commission or Tribunal considers appropriate.
+Subsection 127(4) of the Act provides that the Commission or Tribunal will not make any such orders without a hearing.

+(3) National Policy 12-203 Cease Trade Orders for Continuous Disclosure Defaults describes how Canadian Securities Administrators will generally respond to certain types of continuous disclosure defaults by reporting issuers.